Editorial Policy, Publication Ethics, and Complete Instructions for Authors

-- Refer to the Digital Artwork Guideline Checklist, below, as you create, scan and save your artwork.
+- Refer to the Digital Artwork Guideline Checklist, below, as you create, scan, and save your artwork.

 Digital Artwork Guideline Checklist

-- Artwork should be saved as TIFF, EPS, or MS Office (DOC, PPT, XLS) files.
-High resolution PDF files are also acceptable.
-Note that staff editors require figure files that can be opened and manipulated during editing.
+- Before submitting your digital artwork, make sure it meets the basic format and resolution guidelines below.
+Note that the staff editors require figure files that can be opened and manipulated during editing.
 If such files are not provided, the author will be required to make all changes requested by the staff editor.